Alaska Cruise

 Clothing

-• Waterproof, wind-resistant rain jacket: most important item
+• Waterproof, wind resistant rain jacket: the most important item you'll bring

 • Waterproof pants